- August 2014 (14)

 Very recently Bruce was given a map which indicated which areas of the Waun Las farm had been fertilised and this showed a clear cut off point between where we now find Waxcaps and the rest of the reserve.
 The use of Phosphates seems to be the deterrent for Waxcaps and even though this dates back to the 70′s the effects still seem to be with us.

-The first discovery was a group of White Spindle Waxcaps.
-Later on, as we spread out – the more eyes the better – we came across a few Buttercup waxcaps, rather more brown jobs which were various kind of dung fungi ,and just a few other waxcaps including the Lawyer’s Wig and the Egghead MottleGill.
+The first notable discovery was a group of White Spindle Waxcaps followed by a Yellow Foot.
+Later on, as we spread out – the more eyes the better – we came across a few Butter waxcaps, rather more brown jobs which were various kind of dung fungi ,and just a few other waxcaps including the Lawyer’s Wig, Meadow and the Blue Staining Boletus which turns blue when opened up.
 Probably still rather early in the season, but another problem was the length of the grass which threatened to smother them.
 A solution, heavy grazing – see later.

 A rather surprising discovery was a recently dug Badger hole, right out in the open.
 A very unusual place and the speculation was that this was either one started by an outcast Badger, or simply a ‘test’ hole.
 Keith stuck his arm down to see if anyone was present, but no – and not surprising given the presence of undisturbed spider webs.
 And a week later the same webs were still in place so clearly not being used.
 However, this hole did prompt us to look further for a Badger set and Keith point out the Badger trails – grass flattened in one direction – and we followed them into the nearby copse looking for a set.
 But apart from a scraping no further Badger holes.